Perthes Disease

 The idea behind core decompression is that we make these small holes to stimulate the bone to expedite the healing process and to stimulate the body to make new bone.
 The main concern of this type of procedure is the potential harm that could be caused by the wires crossing the growth plate in the upper thigh bone.
 After a review of 30 cases of Perthes disease treated by small-diameter core decompression, there was no evidence of harm to the growth plate.
 This same data showed a 70% success rate for this procedure.
 Success was defined as the hip requiring no further treatment for Perthes disease.

-X-ray showing injection of bone stem cells into the femoral head to treat Perthes disease To improve the success rate, Dr. Standard injects bone stem cells into the femoral head at the same time that he performs the small-diameter core decompression.
+To improve the success rate, bone stem cells are injected into the femoral head at the same time that the small-diameter core decompression is performed.
 The bone stem cells are taken from the child and then injected into the femoral head.
 Since they are taken from the child and are not from another person, they are called autologous bone stem cells.
 This means the bone stem cells are only from the child with no synthetic or donor cells involved.
 The bone stem cells are harvested through a simple needle aspiration from the part of the hip bone that is at the waistline (iliac crest).
 The bone marrow aspiration is then placed in a machine that spins and concentrates the bone stem cells.
 A bone channel is created in the femoral neck through a small incision, but the bone channel does not cross the growth plate.
 A special needle is then inserted into the core of the femoral head, and the bone stem cells are injected.
 The goal is to inject the bone stem cells right into the area where the bone tissue has died.

 The combination of performing a core decompression to stimulate healing and inserting bone stem cells increases the chances of the bone healing and the symptoms resolving.
-Dr. Standard has seen a more than 95% success rate when the small-diameter core decompression is combined with the bone stem cell injection.
+The International Center for Limb Lengthening has seen a more than 95% success rate when the small-diameter core decompression is combined with the bone stem cell injection.
 Again, success is defined as a resolution of the Perthes process with no further surgical treatment and that the femoral head is maintaining a round, spherical shape.
 Although promising, the procedure and results are preliminary and further follow-up is needed to determine the exact predictability.
 It is also difficult to determine whether the bone stem cells actually speed up the process of healing.
-In Dr. Standard’s experience, the best-case scenario is rapid healing of the core of bone that can be seen on an X-ray within 8 to 12 weeks.
+In our experience, the best-case scenario is rapid healing of the core of bone that can be seen on an X-ray within 8 to 12 weeks.
 The worst-case scenario is that new bone is not created, and collapse of the femoral head continues.

 The combined core decompression and stem cell injection is an outpatient procedure, meaning that the child does not need to spend the night after surgery in the hospital.
 The child recovers from the mild soreness within 10 to 14 days.
 After the procedure, a Scottish Rite brace is worn during the day and at night.
 Eventually, when the range of motion of the hip is maintained and stabilized, the brace is worn only at night.
 After the core decompression and stem cell injection, the child returns to the clinic for follow-up visits every 4 to 6 weeks during the six months after surgery.